Wirstblase/vote-based-smart-thermostat/README.md

   - each of the roommates gets their own script to vote on the desired temperature
   - the thermostat gets set to the vote average
   - everyone is happy

+the CLI script is made to bring a dystopian vibe for amusement purposes and the project itself was coded very lazily in less than an hour